-A few words from the Chief Executive Officer and the Chair of the Board of Directors
+A few words from the Chair of the Board of Directors

 "CNP Assurances has continuously insured people against life's uncertainties in a more open world for 170 years.
 At the top level of our market, our Group anticipates developments and adopts to them while remaining true to its values: respect for people and property, and ethics in conducting our business remain our leitmotifs.